 b.
 If the subrecipient falls below the $750,000 threshold - it will still be required to provide a copy of its latest annual financial report, including audited financial statements and auditor’s management letter.

 c.
 Follow up - The Compliance Manager will follow up in a timely fashion with any subrecipients that do not provide the required information.
 In the event that the subrecipient fails to respond, or provide a corrective action plan, subsequent invoices from subrecipient should not be paid.

 2. Update the Subrecipient Monitoring System – to record receipt of a subrecipient’s Certification Letter.
 A risk assessment will be based on any findings and, if applicable, a corrective action plan.
 Corrective action plans cited by the subrecipient should be verified to ensure subrecipient compliance and may necessitate on-site monitoring.
 In certain instances non-compliance may be so serious, the findings so egregious or the risk of continuing so high, that the subaward will be terminated.
 Where necessary, the CFO and Deputy CFO will assist the Compliance Manager with the determination.

 3. Site Visits – Audits may be conducted of subrecipients who are deemed high risk by the Compliance Manager.

 Closeout of Subawards

-The Grants & Contracts department, in collaboration with the PI, will begin subaward closeout actions immediately following conclusion of the subaward period of performance.
-Subawards should be formally closed out within 60 days of the end of the award period, unless an extension was approved by sponsor.
+The Grants and Contracts department, in collaboration with the PI, will begin subaward closeout actions immediately following conclusion of the subaward period of performance.
+Subawards should be formally closed out within 60 days of the end of the award period unless an extension was approved by sponsor.
 The requirements for closeout are described in detail in Appendix D.

 Subrecipient Record Retention

-Per federal regulation, subrecipient documentation must be retained for a period of three years from the date of the final expenditure report.
-Records for real property and equipment acquired with federal funds must be retained for three years after final disposition.
+Per federal regulation, subrecipient documentation must be retained for a period of 3 years from the date of the final expenditure report.
+Records for real property and equipment acquired with federal funds must be retained for 3 years after final disposition.

 Contracts & Agreements